-- to promote research and scientific work in the life, environmental and related sciences, in particular production of agricultural, horticultural and forestry crops, methods of limiting or eradicating pests and diseases, wood sciences and biomathematics, methods of increasing production or growth, improving cultivation and research into improved cultivars; - to promote the dissemination of such research.
-The Trust will support scientific research at SCRI by making gifts, grants, loans or payments to the Institute subject to the above objectives being met.
+- to promote research and scientific work in the life, environmental and related sciences, in particular production of agricultural, horticultural, and forestry crops, methods of limiting or eradicating pests and diseases, wood sciences and biomathematics, methods of increasing production or growth, improving cultivation, and research into improved cultivars; - to promote the dissemination of such research.

+The Trust will support scientific research at SCRI by making gifts, grants, loans, or payments to the Institute subject to the above objectives being met.

-Also in February 2000, Mylnefield Holdings Ltd which is wholly owned by the Mylnefield Trust, is legally separate from SCRI and MRS Ltd but will obtain licences to SCRI technology and other necessary third-party technology that will enable it to establish spin-out companies.
+Also in February 2000, Mylnefield Holdings Ltd was established.
+Mylnefield Holdings Ltd is legally separate from SCRI and MRS Ltd but will obtain licences to SCRI technology and other necessary third-party technology that will enable it to establish spin-out and start-up companies.
 The new company will transfer money to SCRI and MRS Ltd through royalty and/or milestone payments.